Gaza's crowded hospitals near breaking point as Israeli ground invasion looms

 The World Health Organization said hospitals are “overflowing” as people seek safety.
 “We are concerned about disease outbreaks due to mass displacement and poor water and sanitation,” it said.
 Four hospitals in northern Gaza are no longer functioning and 21 have received Israeli orders to evacuate.
 Doctors have refused, saying it would mean death for critically ill patients and newborns on ventilators.

-Israel’s decision to cut off water supplies, combined with a lack of fuel for pumps and desalination stations, has caused shortages, putting 3,500 patients in 35 hospitals across Gaza at risk.
+The WHO said water shortages caused by Israel’s decision to cut off water supplies, combined with a lack of fuel for pumps and desalination stations, put thousands of hospital patients at risk.

 “Water is needed to ensure sanitary conditions on inpatient wards, in operation rooms, and emergency departments.
 It is essential for the prevention of hospital associated infections and for the prevention of outbreaks in hospitals,” the WHO said.